avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 "A JavaScript identifier must start with a letter, underscore (_), or dollar sign ($).
 Subsequent characters can also be digits (0–9)."

-I didn't look into when this changed, but do think it's important to know.
+I didn't look into when this changed but I do think it's important to know.

 Names in JS are case sensitive, so these are not the same.